top of page

 Selected Work in Progress

-Innovation through Labor Mobility: Evidence from Non-Compete Agreements (Working Paper) - Kate Reinmuth and Emma Rockall
+Innovation through Inventor Mobility: Evidence from Non-Compete Agreements - Kate Reinmuth and Emma Rockall

 Much of the United States workforce is subject to non-compete agreements.
 Proponents argue that non-competes provide innovation incentives that outweigh negative worker outcomes like suppressed wages.
-In reality, the causal effect of non-competes on innovation is an open empirical question.
-To answer it, we leverage plausibly exogenous state-level changes in enforceability, finding that non-competes have a significant negative effect on innovation—a 13% drop in patenting for an average-sized increase in enforceability.
-Further analysis shows that this effect manifests primarily for incumbents rather than entrants.
-Moreover, our work suggests a central role for labor mobility as a channel of idea diffusion that increases overall innovation, with inventor mobility expected to fall alongside patenting by 22% for an increase in enforceability of the mean size in our sample.
+Yet, the causal effect of non-competes on innovation is an open empirical question.
+Leveraging plausibly exogenous state-level changes in the enforceability of non-compete agreements, we find a significant negative effect on

-Survey of TTO Management Practices (Work in Progress) - Lisa Ouellette, Kate Reinmuth, Daniela Scur, Caleb Watney, and Heidi Williams
+Survey of TTO Management Practices - Lisa Ouellette, Kate Reinmuth, Daniela Scur, Caleb Watney, and Heidi Williams

 Building on the World Management Survey – a large, international data-collection process that has enabled researchers to study the quality of organizational management practices – we are fielding a large-scale survey of management practices in US university-based technology transfer offices.